Rule Change: Completed

 • Outcomes-based definitions of disconnection and abolishment services

-• A requirement for distributors to develop model standing offers for a basic abolishment service.
+• A requirement for distributors to develop model standing offers for a basic abolishment service

-• An option for distributors to develop model standing offers for other standardised services and to provide negotiated abolishment services.
+• An option for distributors to develop model standing offers for other standardised services and to provide negotiated abolishment services

-• A charging criteria that would require distributors to determine, and retail customers to pay, prudent and efficient cost-reflective abolishment charges.
+• A charging criteria that would require distributors to determine, and retail customers to pay, prudent and efficient cost-reflective abolishment charges

-• Contestability of abolishment services to be facilitated, where permitted by the relevant jurisdiction.
+• Contestability of abolishment services to be facilitated, where permitted by the relevant jurisdiction

 • A requirement for distributors to provide information on disconnection and abolishment services on their websites.

-The draft rules promote the national gas objective and national energy retail objective and provide for improved outcomes for gas customers by:
+The rules promote the national gas objective and national energy retail objective and provide for improved outcomes for gas customers by:

 • Providing a new framework to facilitate access to the abolishment services provided by distributors on fair and reasonable terms and conditions